mountolive/sepa-xml/README.md

 It does, however, run the final result through a validator and will throw an error if there's an issue with it!

+This fork can take a ibanValidator as a parameter.

 ## Formats

 These can be found in the `formats` folders, and are simple Handlebars files representing the XML schema.